 Zatezalo was largely noncommittal on a number of these issues, as he is still learning the agency.
 Some points of particular interest from his responses included his insistence that the 2014 respirable dust standard would not be abandoned or revised.
 He declined to state whether he believes POV enforcement is adequate as currently stated in the law, but he did concede that he believed the rule had acted as a deterrent.
 When asked about crystalline silica rulemaking for MSHA to match the Occupational Safety and Health Administration’s (OSHA) exposure limit of 1.5 milligrams per cubic meter, Zatezalo stated that OSHA and MSHA regulate different communities and that what is suitable for one regulated community may not be suitable for another.
 Enforcement consistency can be achieved, Zatezalo said, through improved communication with both the National Mine Health and Safety Academy in Beckley, West Virginia, and between MSHA districts.
 He said that it was “important that there is one MSHA . . . not fifteen.”

 Ogletree Deakins’ Mine Safety and Health Practice Group will continue to monitor and report on developments involving MSHA and the regulated community.

-Lauren Marino’s practice primarily involves advising management in matters of workplace safety and health and representing them before federal enforcement agencies.
+Lauren Marino’s practice primarily involves advising management in matters of workplace safety and health and representing them before federal enforcement agencies and the courts.
 Ms. Marino graduated summa cum laude in 2006 from the University of Kansas with a Bachelor of Arts in History.
 She went on to earn a Juris Doctor in 2010 from the University of Kansas School of Law, where she served as Senior Publications Editor for the Kansas Journal of Law and Public Policy.
-Prior to joining the firm, Ms....
+Prior to joining...